Liberals and Conservatives in the Church

 On the other hand, the liberal is one who sees The Bible as a list of things Christians can’t do, and sees The World as a list of things Christians should be able to do.

 Where might you fall between these two definitions?
 Perhaps you see some of yourself in both, which is all right.
 I believe we all inherently lean more toward one than the other, so I might ask you to narrow down your own personality a bit further.
 Some people may see these categories and their definitions as comical, but in a way they are all too true; and each camp has something to learn from the other.

 There comes to my mind a relevant passage in Colossians, in which Paul seems to address things of this nature:

-I hope that this could be helpful to you, as we navigate a world of lines that grow increasingly blurry.
-We all as Christians are united in a single pursuit: to bring glory to the One who made and redeemed us; and this must ultimately be the mission by which we live our lives.
+I hope that this could be helpful to you as we navigate a world of lines that grow increasingly blurry.
+We all as Christians are united in a single pursuit: to bring glory to the One who made and redeemed us.
+May this always be the greatest joy and desire of our hearts.